-If you are an international student over 18 you can choose your own private accommodation.
+If you are an international student over 18, you can choose your own private accommodation.
 Many international and domestic students in their second year and beyond live in private housing and have a positive experience, but you will need to consider costs and agreements carefully.